jamiehumphries/blanche/README.md

 # Blanche

+**⚠ This project is no longer maintained and the bot has been removed from Discord.**

 ## Overview

 Blanche is a Discord bot that you can add to your server to give random line-ups for Trainer Battles in Pokémon GO.